Pedestrian Accidents in Boca Raton Florida

 Sadly, not all drivers follow these basic safety rules, and there are situations where even a pedestrian who is being cautious can be a casualty in an accident.
 If you were injured in a pedestrian-vehicle accident, or if you have lost a loved one at the hands of a reckless driver, you deserve justice.
 Work with a knowledgeable and experienced pedestrian accident lawyer in Florida in order to get the compensation you and your family need.

 Injured in or near Boca Raton, Delray Beach, West Palm Beach, Boynton Beach, Deerfield Beach and Fort Lauderdale?
-Let the Law Offices of the South Florida Injury Law Firm work for you.
+Let the Law Offices of The Injury Law Firm of South Florida work for you.
 We offer free consultations and work on a contingency basis, meaning that you won’t pay a cent until you receive compensation for your injuries.
 Set up your free consultation today by calling us at 954-764-7377 in Fort Lauderdale, 561-209-2100 in Boca & West Palm Beach, or Toll-Free at 877-566-8759.
 You can also fill out a case evaluation form here.